Espacios-Abiertos/recolecta-corporaciones/README.md

 `recolecta_corporation_info.py`
 Collects detailed corporation information from the Department of State.
 Saves data into one JSON file per corporation.

+`exporta_foraneas_activas.py`
+Filters the list of corporations into those that are foreign and have an active status.

 `sql/attach_db_readonly.sql`
 Attaches the created database of corporation data sourced from the Department of State into a running DuckDB instance.